SIMKL/Userscripts-add-links-to-Simkl/README.md

 - Chrome: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo

 Then click on the userscript you want to install, create a new userscript on either of the userscript managers, paste the code, save it and voila, you're done.

+(If links don't load at first page load, reload the page and they will show up)